Bitte beachten Sie die neue Entgeltordnung ab 2026.

 Freier Eintritt mit Dresden-Pass und für Kinder unter 7 Jahren sowie weitere Ermäßigungen

-We shed light on the historical period of the Saxon-Polish Union, look into the background and development of the film productions and take a closer look at Kraszewski's novel drafts.
-How were they created?
-How did the Polish writer view and judge Augustus the Strong and the Saxon-Polish court?
+The exhibition looks at the historical period of the Saxon-Polish Union and follows the historical stages on Polish and German territory.
+It presents the protagonists in history, novels and films.
+She takes a close look at Kraszewski's novels as well as the background and the making of the films.
+How were the films made?
+How did the Polish writer Kraszewski view and judge Augustus the Strong and the Saxon-Polish court?
 And what was life like at the Polish court, which the Wettins ruled from 1697 to 1763?

 about the exhibition at MDR